Gary Watson

-Garrowby Cawthorne Watson (born 13 June 1930), known professionally as Gary Watson, is a retired British actor.
+Garrowby Cawthorne Watson (born 13 June 1930), known professionally as Gary Watson, is a British retired actor.
 Early in his career he appeared in Friedrich Hebbel's 1962 play Judith at Her Majesty's Theatre in London, with Sean Connery.
 He made more than 40 appearances in television programmes between 1956 and 1988, and many more on radio and in commercials.